Introduction

 Uploading and Installation.
 A progress bar is shown.

-As well as the usual acknowlegement of a successful installation Falang shows a message such as illustrated opposite.
+As well as the usual acknowledgement of a successful installation Falang shows a message such as illustrated opposite.

 .